oracle-livelabs/security/oci-kms/byok-to-oci/byok-to-oci.md

-# Lab 2 - Bring Your Own Key to Oracle Cloud Infrastructure (BYOK to OCI)
+# Bring Your Own Key to Oracle Cloud Infrastructure (BYOK to OCI)

 ## Introduction